ALLUPRASAD/Feedback_Agent_code_reviewer/README.md

 * Python 3.11+
 * Docker (for containerized deployment)
-* OpenAI API key which need export as ENV
+* OpenAI API key which needs to be export as ENV

 ### Installation